top of page

 Think of this as a resource to help you feel more informed, more confident, and more empowered — now and decades from now.

-Why Strength Training Matters for Women 50+
+Why Does Strength Training Matter for Women 50+

 You deserve to stay active in the ways you love — hiking at Torrey Pines, playing with your kids or grandkids, traveling, walking the beach, dancing the night away, or simply moving through your day without worrying about your body giving out.